erasmus-center-for-biomics/pyngs/Readme.md

 This tool generates consensus alignments from reads that align to the same locus and have the same UMI.
 The consensus alignments are fault tolerant and can merge alignments with different start positions.

+The alignments to be merged are required to have the same flag as these properties cannot reliably be merged without performing a new alignment.
+Supplementary and secondary alignments are also merged, but from these the mate chromosome, position and tlen fields are not added.

-Alignments for molecules that are represented by only a single read are printed as is.
+Alignments for molecules that are represented by only a single read or read-pair are printed as is.